baileyflanigan/15-996-website/_staffers/alex_w.markdown

 ---
 name: Alex L. Wang
-email: alw1@cs.cmu.edu
+email:
 website: https://cs.cmu.edu/~alw1
-photo: alex_w.jpg
+photo: alex-headshot.jpg
-pronouns: he/him
+pronouns: he/his
 role: working group
 ---

-Mary Jones is an Administrative Assistant with eight years of experience working alongside the executive team of a Fortune 500 company.
-Mary specializes in administrative technology and is responsible for educating other employees on using progressive systems and applications, including accounting software, mass communication procedures and organizational apps.
-Mary is a powerful force in the workplace and uses her positive attitude and tireless energy to encourage others to work hard and succeed.
+Alex is a fourth year Ph.D. student in the Computer Science department working on problems at the intersection of theory and continuous optimization.
+His research has recently focused on understanding semidefinite programs and their ability to solve quadratically constrained quadratic programs.

+Alex joined this working group to spread awareness of DEI issues in academia with the hope of engendering a more inclusive environment within the department and field.